delta-io/delta/docs/source/delta-batch.md

 .. note::
     Due to log entry cleanup, instances can arise where you cannot time travel to a version that is less than the retention interval. <Delta> requires all consecutive log entries since the previous checkpoint to time travel to a particular version.
 For example, with a table initially consisting of log entries for versions [0, 19] and a checkpoint at verison 10, if the log entry for version 0 is cleaned up, then you cannot time travel to versions [1, 9].
 Increasing the table property `delta.logRetentionDuration` can help avoid these situations.

+### In-Commit Timestamps

+Historically, Delta has relied on file modification timetamps to be the source of truth for when the table was modified.
+This becomes problematic when tables are moved from one storage location to another since the file modification timestamps change in such scenarios.
+To ensure that the timestamps used for time travel don't change in such scenarios and that timestamp-based time travel queries produce consistent results, the [In-Commit Timestamps](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#in-commit-timestamps) table feature was introduced in Delta 3.3.
+This feature can be enabled by setting the table property `delta.enableInCommitTimestamps` to `true`.
+See the [Versioning](./versioning) section for more details around compatibility.

 <a id="deltadataframewrites"></a>

 ## Write to a table